 It’s official.
 Smashed potatoes is my favorite accoutrement to almost any protein.
-Perfectly crisp on the outside, salty, with a little hint of garlic and herbs, and mushy, moist on the inside.
+Roasted until perfectly crisp on the outside, salty, with a little hint of garlic and herbs, and mushy, moist on the inside.
+Flavors that make up the almost perfect side dish.
 It’s like the love child of mashed potatoes and French fries.

 But what are the secrets to that P E R F E C T smash?
 Let me tell you, because it’s real simple.